Arna13/sunst0rm-guide/README.md

 # sunst0rm-guide
-This is a work in progress guide for sunst0rm, it currently only features the dependency installation but it will be updated with all sections in the following index:
+This is a hopefully easy to understand guide for [mineek's sunst0rm](https://github.com/mineek/sunst0rm), it is recommended to be read in order but you can skip to any part you are interested in.

 ### Index